lindsaygorman1/bsad482project/Table Of Contents.md

-Hi, and welcome to my findings and analysis on accessibility and and proximity to heakth care in Nova Scotia.
-Here is a summary of where you can find all of my work!
+Welcome to my analysis on accessibility and proximity to healthcare in Nova Scotia.

+This report provides a comprehensive overview of my findings, highlighting key insights and data-driven conclusions.
+Below, you’ll find a clear summary of in which folder to locate each component of my work, from data exploration to visualizations and final assessments.

 ### Data: This includes the raw and edited versions of the spreadsheets that I used.
 * Data
 * Data.2
 * Data.2 With Lindsay's Work
-  * this includes my calculations and metrics for accessible housing.
+  * This includes my calculations and metrics for accessible housing.

 ### Visualizations:  Here you can find the following graphics I created.
 * Corelation Matrix Heatmap